-TA is temporary help for needy men, women and children.
-If you are unable to work, can’t find a job, or your job does not pay enough, TA may be able to help you pay for your expenses.
+Temporary Assistance, also known as Public Assistance (PA), is temporary help for needy adults, and children.
+If you are unable to work, can't find a job, or your job does not pay enough, TA may be able to help you pay for your expenses.

 A Fair Hearing is a chance for you to tell an Administrative Law Judge (from the New York State Office of Temporary and Disability Assistance, Office of Administrative Hearings) why you think a decision about your case made by a local social services agency is wrong.

 OTDA administers an array of programs to address homelessness in New York State.
 These range from programs to prevent homelessness to the actual construction of housing for homeless persons.

 OTDA oversees publicly funded shelters for families and adults experiencing homelessness across the state.

 OTDA's Refugee Services is the single state entity responsible for the implementation of services to refugees.